harrycresswell/cu/content/getting-started/working-with-sass.md

 weight: 3
 ---

 You can find the Sass files for *cu.css* inside the `assets/scss` directory.
+You may find working with Sass gives you a little more flexibility when customising.

 ### Understanding the directory structure